Tax filing resources for residents and organizations

 If you create a MyAccount on the CRA website, you'll be able to access all your necessary tax slips for a given year.

-If you cannot access to a computer and you do not have your tax slips, call the CRA General Inquiries helpline at 1-800-959-8281 and request to have them mailed to you.
-If you are eligible for a CVITP free tax clinic, the volunteer preparing your return can also retrieve your tax slips.
+If you do not have access to a computer and do not have your tax slips, call the CRA General Inquiries helpline at 1-800-959-8281 and request to have them mailed to you.
+If you are eligible for a free tax clinic, the volunteer preparing your return can also retrieve your tax slips.

 Payments for tax owing

-If your tax return shows that you owe tax money, visit Make a payment for individuals – Payments to the CRA to select a payment option.
+If your tax return shows that you owe money to the CRA, visit Make a payment for individuals – payments to the CRA to select a payment option.

 Newcomers to Peel who landed on December 31 of the previous tax year need to file a tax return.